JoogSec/ptf_modules/README.md

-# ptf The Penetration Testers Framework
+# The Penetration Testers Framework Module
+Here you can find custom Modules for the Penetration Tester Framework https://github.com/trustedsec/ptf.

 This Framework helps you to organize your Penetest Tool.
 It's a real nice tool and easy to use.
 Any time I found a new tool which I can use for my panties project I make a module which can be downloaded here.
 Same as the framework warns I want to warn as well here: